Boreas618/boreas618.github.io/os-notes/synchronization-and-mutual-exclusion.md

 }
 ```

 This solves the issue that writers may starve.
 However, in this case, readers may also starve.
-Anyway, it's a good idea compared to the initial solution.
+Nevertheless, it's still a better idea compared to the initial solution.

 ### Implementation of Semaphores